loft-sh/devspace-example-python/hello-devspace/README.md

    case we simply refer to the Kubernetes manifests in the `manifests` directory.

-4. `dev`: DevSpace, as the name would imply, is about helping you develop faster/easier in Kubernets -- the `dev` section is where we tell DevSpace how to help us do just that.
+4. `dev`: DevSpace, as the name would imply, is about helping you develop faster/easier in Kubernetes -- the `dev` section is where we tell DevSpace how to help us do just that.
 In this example we have four important fields here:

     1. `imageSelector`: this field needs to match the image of a container in our deployment -- it tells DevSpace